slbailey/Retrovue/docs/infra/bootstrap.md

 ### 8.2 Data Domain Separation

-**Ingest Library vs Broadcast Catalog:**
+**Library Domain vs Broadcast Domain:**

-- The ingest library is managed by `retrovue assets` and lives in the ingest/content domain
+- The Library Domain is managed by `retrovue assets` and lives in the content discovery/ingest domain
-- The broadcast catalog is managed by `retrovue catalog` and lives in the scheduling/broadcast domain
+- The Broadcast Domain is managed by `retrovue catalog`, `retrovue channel`, `retrovue template`, `retrovue schedule` and lives in the scheduling/broadcast domain
-- Only `catalog` entries where canonical=true are eligible for scheduling
+- Only `catalog_asset` entries where canonical=true are eligible for scheduling
-- ScheduleService is forbidden from directly reaching into ingest data when selecting something to air
+- ScheduleService is forbidden from directly reaching into Library Domain data when selecting something to air
+- Promotion from Library Domain to Broadcast Domain is the only approved path to make content schedulable

 ### 8.3 Canonical Gating